lgatto/TeachingMaterial/03-debug.md

 ## Consistency and predictability

-Reminder of the innteractive use vs programming examples:
+Reminder of the interactive use vs programming examples:
 - `[` and `drop`
 - `sapply`, `lapply`, `vapply`